 The rules articulated in this policy apply to all students, faculty, staff, and their registered organizations, as well as all other persons and groups.
 Due to practical administrative realities, this policy does not apply to University agents and employees when they are acting in the course and scope of their agency or employment.

 Students, faculty, and staff are free to express their views, individually or in organized groups, orally, by sign or exhibit, on any topic, in all parts of the campus.
-Persons not affiliated with the university are free to express their views orally, by sign or exhibit, on any topic in the Free Speech Area.
+Persons not affiliated with the university are free to express their views orally, by sign or exhibit, on any topic in the Designated Public Forum Area.
 (These expressions are subject only to rules necessary to preserve equal rights of others and the functions of the University Teaching, research, and other official functions of the University shall have priority in allocating the use of space on campus.)

 These rules shall govern the conduct of all assemblies and demonstrations on University property or at University sponsored events.